gentlemensbank/info/how-to-nfts-rarible.md

 Then you will upload your file to IPFS.

-**Important thing: if you upload the video, you will see one more upload area below.
+**Important: if you upload the video, you will see one more upload area below.
 This area is for the cover.
 If you leave it empty, your preview will be static.
 For a dynamic preview, you need to upload a gif file.**

 Put on sale– if you want to mint now, but put it on sale later– switch it off.